INFINITY IN A DROP

 - The main paths of Yoga: hathayoga and rajayoga; karma, jnana and bhakti yoga; purna

-- though the existing schools of Indian philosophy and yoga are useful for personal development and therapy, they are by themselves not good enough to develop the psychology humanity needs
+- summary and conclusion: though the existing schools of Indian philosophy and yoga are useful for finding the Divine as well as for healing and therapy, they are by themselves not good enough to develop a genuine and comprehensive psychology

 - a genuinely integral understanding of reality, knowledge and how they relate.

-- a viewpoint that is high enough: it must be a position above all dualities
+- this requires a viewpoint that is high enough: it must be a position above all dualities

-- the ultimate reality, the divine, cannot be personal or impersonal
+- the ultimate reality, the divine, cannot be either personal or impersonal

 - the self cannot be either eternal or non-existing

 - Shiva and Shakti, purity and power cannot be mutually exclusive

 - starting just one other school of psychology is not enough